-This is why I love Floradix.
+This is why I love Flora’s Iron+Herb.
 It’s a very absorbable liquid iron supplement that’s kind to the gut and is clinically proven to raise your iron levels.

-The amount of iron in Floradix is much lower than the prescription dose, because it’s been formulated to optimize the absorption of iron in the gut.
-The iron is blended with B vitamins and herbs in a juice base to enhance absorption; it’s no wonder that it’s the top-selling iron supplement in North America.
+The amount of iron in Iron+Herb is much lower than the prescription dose, because it’s been formulated to optimize the absorption of iron in the gut.
+The iron is blended with B vitamins and herbs in a juice base to enhance absorption.

 Lisa Kilgour is a Registered Holistic Nutritionist (RHN), founder of LisaKilgour.com, and a faculty member at the Canadian School of Natural Nutrition.